Sainik School Kazhakootam: School songs and prayer

 The English, Hindi, and Malayalam school songs and the Sanskrit prayer are sung in morning assemblies and on special occasions and functions.
-The English school song was composed by Mrs Myrtle Jacob, a founding member of the English department of the school.
-Sam'gacchadhvam', the school Sanskrit prayer, is a verse taken from the Rigveda.
+The English school song was composed by Mrs. Myrtle Jacob, a founding member of the English department of the school. saṃgacchadhwaṃ, the school Sanskrit prayer, is a verse taken from the Rigveda.

 Administration

 Sainik School, Kazhakootam, like the other Sainik Schools, is governed by Sainik Schools Society, which is an autonomous body under the Ministry of Defence, Government of India.
 Sainik School, Lucknow, which is governed by the UP state government, is an exception.
 The society is headed by the board of governors, with the Union Defence Minister at the helm.
-The chief Ministers or Education Ministers are part of the councils of Sainik Schools in their respective states.
+The Chief Ministers or Education Ministers are part of the councils of Sainik Schools in their respective states.
 Further, a senior defence officer chairs a local board of administration.
 The Air Officer Commanding-in-Chief, Southern Air Command, is in charge of Sainik School, Kazhakootam.
-The principal, who is the academic and administrative head of the institute, is appointed on deputation and will be of the rank of ⠀⠀colonel⠀⠀ or its equivalent from the ⠀⠀Indian Navy⠀⠀and the Indian Air Force.
-Vice Principal (formerly Headmaster) and Administrative Officer (formerly Registrar), who are again military officers of or equivalent to the ranks of Lt.
+The principal, who is the academic and administrative head of the institute, is appointed on deputation and will be of the rank of colonel or an equivalent ranked officer either from the Indian Navy or the Indian Air Force.
+The Vice Principal (formerly Headmaster) and the Administrative Officer (formerly Registrar), are military officers of or equivalent to the ranks of Lt.
 Col. or Major, look after the academic and administrative affairs, respectively.

 The academic activities are coordinated by a Senior Master who reports to the Vice Principal.
 The non-academic activities, such as estates, are managed by the Quarter Master, cadet's Mess by the Mess Manager, and the Medical Infirmary Room (MI Room) by a Medical Officer.
 In the absence of an Administrative Officer or Registrar, the role is handled by the Medical Officer.